 Length: The most popular hike goes to the drip falls, which is about one mile each way (two miles out and back).
 If you include the spur trail to the cliffs, there are a total of 1.3 miles of trail (2.6 miles round trip).

 Difficulty: Moderate to strenuous.
 The blue and yellow trails are moderate.
 The red trail to the cliffs is steep and strenuous.

 Great for: Day Hikes,Wildflowers, Bird watching, Kids, Photography, Solitude

 Norman Wilder Forest is located on Hwy.
 176 between Saluda and Tryon.

-Look for a sign that says “Norman Wilder Forest” in yellow lettering on a split rail fence on the north side of the road (the side opposite the river).
+Look for this new sign painted by Vicki Van Vyncht on the north side of the road (the side opposite the river).
 There is a small gravel parking area at the trailhead.

 Take I-26 East.
 Take exit 59 with signs for ‘Saluda 176.’
 Turn right on Ozone Drive.
 Go approximately 1 mile.
 Turn left on Hwy 176.
 Continue on 176 to the parking area on the left side of the road, near Valhalla, just past Tau Rock Vineyard Road.

 Take I-26 West.
 Take exit 67 with signs for ‘Tryon Columbus.’
 Turn right into traffic circle.
 Continue across the bridge and exit right out of the circle, onto Hwy 108, toward Tryon.
 Then take Hwy 176 west toward Saluda.
 You will find the parking area on the right, just past Riverview Road.

 Enjoy the trails!
 You can also download a full-size PDF of this map here.